whefter/puppet-syncthing/README.md

-**This module is not maintained anymore.
-Ansible and Docker were found to be much, much easier to use than Puppet.
+**This module is not maintained anymore since I've found Ansible and Docker to be much, much easier to use than Puppet.
 As a consequence, I do not have a Puppet infrastructure anymore.
-Thank you to anyone who contributed and helper during the module's lifetime.**
+Thank you to anyone who contributed and helped during the module's lifetime.**

 #syncthing
 [![Build Status](https://travis-ci.org/whefter/puppet-syncthing.png)](https://travis-ci.org/whefter/puppet-syncthing)